Skip to main content

 Child protection risks and mitigation measures

 DFAT undertakes an annual risk assessment, identifying, evaluating and managing risks to child safety in all DFAT business.
 A key risk is compliance with policies and/or domestic and international laws and conventions that seek to protect children.
-Due to our operating context, the child protection risk rating for DFAT is high.
+Due to our operating context - the nature of our work and where we work - the child protection risk rating for DFAT is high.

-DFAT has strong and longstanding child protection policies and processes in place (established in 2008) to manage child safety risk.
-DFAT's Child Protection Framework applies to all DFAT staff and all funded partners.
-It sets expectations for conduct, reporting, risk management, recruitment and screening, and training.
-It requires immediate mandatory reporting of any instance of suspected or alleged child exploitation and abuse, and minimum child protection standards for DFAT funded partners who are child focused or have activities that involve working with children.
-We regularly share our lessons, knowledge, tools and materials with other government agencies and funded partners to improve approaches.
-Further key protection measures include:
+DFAT’s Child Protection Framework applies to all DFAT staff and all funded partners, and sets expectations for conduct, reporting, risk management, recruitment and screening, and training.
+It requires immediate mandatory reporting of any instance of suspected or alleged child exploitation and abuse.
+It outlines minimum child protection standards for those we fund who work with or have contact with children.
+We regularly share the lessons of our experience, and our knowledge, tools and materials with other government agencies and funded partners to improve child protection.

 • A chapter on child protection in the staff Conduct and Ethics Manual.